Tetrafluoroborate: As an anion in inorganic and organic chemistry

-Extremely reactive cations such as those derived from Ti, Zr, Hf, and Si do in fact abstract fluoride from BF_{4}^{−}, so in such cases BF_{4}^{−} is not an "innocent" anion and weakly coordinating anions (e.g., SbF_{6}^{–}, BARF^{–}, or [Al((CF_{3})_{3}CO)_{4}]^{–}) must be employed.
+Extremely reactive cations such as those derived from Ti, Zr, Hf, and Si do in fact abstract fluoride from BF4-, so in such cases it is not an "innocent" anion and weakly coordinating anions (e.g., SbF6-, BARF-, or [Al((CF3)3CO)4]-) must be employed.
 Moreover, in other cases of ostensibly "cationic" complexes, the fluorine atom in fact acts as a bridging ligand between boron and the cationic center.
-For instance, the gold complex [μ-(DTBM-SEGPHOS)(Au–BF_{4})_{2}] was found crystallographically to contain two Au–F–B bridges.
+For instance, the gold complex [μ-(DTBM-SEGPHOS)(Au\sBF4)2] was found crystallographically to contain two Au\sF\sB bridges.

 Transition and heavy metal fluoroborates are produced in the same manner as other fluoroborate salts; the respective metal salts are added to reacted boric and hydrofluoric acids.
-Tin, lead, copper, and nickel fluoroborates are prepared through electrolysis of these metals in a solution containing HBF_{4}.
+Tin, lead, copper, and nickel fluoroborates are prepared through electrolysis of these metals in a solution containing HBF4.

 As a fluoride donor

-Despite the low reactivity of the tetrafluoroborate anion in general, BF_{4}^{−} serves as a fluorine source to deliver an equivalent of fluoride.
+Despite the low reactivity of the tetrafluoroborate anion in general, BF4− serves as a fluorine source to deliver an equivalent of fluoride.
 The Balz–Schiemann reaction for the synthesis of aryl fluorides is the best known example of such a reaction.
-Ether and halopyridine adducts of HBF_{4} have been reported to be effective reagents for the hydrofluorination of alkynes.
+Ether and halopyridine adducts of HBF4 have been reported to be effective reagents for the hydrofluorination of alkynes.